Nearly 800 Organizations Urge Congressional Leaders to Pass Build Back Better (Reconciliation) Package

 On September 10, the House Education and Labor Committee completed its markup of the Build Back Better Act and advanced, by a vote of 28-22, nearly $35 billion in additional Child Nutrition Programs funding.
 These critical investments would ensure children have access to the nutrition they need year-round, and help families recover from the pandemic.
-In the coming weeks, advocates should contact their Members of Congress urging support for these critical provisions, reiterating the impact that the provisions will have on children in the District/State, and pressing them to pass the full Build Back Better Act as it progresses through the House and Senate.
+As other House committees mark up their portion of the bill, deliberations on the overall reconciliation package continue with House and Senate Democratic leadership and Administration officials.

 Budget Reconciliation 101